xavierpena/docs/pages/2017-05-18 __ Cake - Gary Ewan demo.md

-# Cake - Gary Ewan Park demo
+# A Piece of Cake - C# powered cross platform build automation - Gary Ewan Park

 Original video [here](https://vimeo.com/171704581).

 Original demo files [here](https://github.com/gep13/CakeDemos).

+This post aims to write down all the difficulties and solutions that I've found trying to use Cake for the first time.
+I basically follow the same demo from the video, and solve some small issues related to that.

 ## Setting up the demo (previous steps not shown in the video)